logologoOISV - Organization of Independent Software Vendors - Charter Member

 • Making the Restore CD.

-Restoring using the AISBackup Restore CD.
+Restoring Windows XP using the AISBackup Restore CD.

 Play Video